gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-06/index.md

-- The `ecs-cluster` module now attaches the `ecs:UpdateContainerInstancesState` permission to the ECS Cluster's IAM role.
+- The `ecs-cluster` module now attaches the `ecs:UpdateContainerInstancesState` permission to the ECS Cluster&apos;s IAM role.
 This is required for automated ECS instance draining (e.g., when receiving a spot instance termination notice).